MaruyamaAya/old_homepage/_pages/about.md

 in deep learning training, and I am currently digging into large model inference and MoE model training/inference.
 I am looking forward to collaborations, so please feel free to reach out to me if you are interested in my research.

-In my spare time, I enjoy watching animes and playing rhythm games (especially maimai) and board games.
+In my spare time, I enjoy watching anime, cosplay, playing rhythm games (especially maimai) and board games.
 I also play the piano and once played keyboard in an amateur band.

 Check out more about me on [Google Scholar](https://scholar.google.com/citations?user=UPFptUwAAAAJ&hl=en), [Github](https://github.com/MaruyamaAya),